Replacement of broken equipment a ‘blessed relief’ at Southwick MS centre

 Lions groups from Adur East, Brighton, and Lewes quickly clubbed together and funded replacement equipment for the centre.

-The MS centre called this funding a ‘blessed relief’ to their emergency appeal.
+The Lions called this funding a ‘blessed relief’ to the emergency appeal.

 Adur East Lions president, Brian Teggart, said: “The MS Centre provides a much-needed service to the people of our area and more widely in Sussex and we are delighted to be able to support them not only with one-off donations such as this, but with a regular annual donation.”